AdaptRetail/adapt-event/README.md

 # @adapt-retail/adapt-data
-> ⚠️ This package is not released in stable version, and changes may occur.
+> ⚠️ This package has not been released as a stable release, and changes may occur.

 > Easy dispatching of events in [Adapt Retail](https://adaptretail.com).